Air-mixing plenum: Energy efficiency

 Air supply to a building is generally performed by an air handling unit.
-The process may include for filtering, heating, cooling, humidification, or dehumidification, all of which processes consume energy.
-Since the fresh air demand for the building occupants may be less than that is required for air conditioning purposes, it would be wasteful if 100% fresh air were used, with wholesome treated air rejected to the atmosphere in its place.
-Therefore, mixing is used to balance the needs between the occupants requirements for fresh air and the air conditioning process for the building.
+The process may include filtering, heating, cooling, humidification, or dehumidification, all of which consume energy.
+Since building occupants demand less than 100% fresh air, only a fraction of that amount is admitted to the system, with and equal amount of treated air exhausted to the atmosphere; fresh air is mixed with conditioned air in a plenum.

-Enhanced controls systems may monitor the return air quality or carbon dioxide concentration in order to automatically modulate the air mix for optimum energy efficiency whilst maintaining desired fresh air requirements.
+Enhanced controls systems may monitor the return air quality or carbon dioxide concentration in order to automatically modulate the air mix for optimum energy efficiency while maintaining desired fresh air requirements.
 Such systems work very well in buildings where the occupancy rate can vary greatly throughout the day, or seasonally.
 Additionally, when outside air conditions are such, typically mid-season weather conditions, it may be that ambient temperatures are suitable for free cooling purposes.
 In such conditions the mixing damper will be set to close and the system use full fresh air for optimum energy efficiency.
 Where fresh air is not required, such as early morning pre-heat or pre-conditioning periods, the mixing damper can be automatically set to full recirculation, again for optimum energy efficiency.